mohammedDehairy/MDePubReader/README.md

 Use

-1. initialize MDePubReaderViewController with MDePubReaderViewController_iPhone xib file if you are using it in iphone or MDePubReaderViewController_iPad if you are using it in iPad.
+- initialize MDePubReaderViewController with MDePubReaderViewController_iPhone xib file if you are using it in iphone or MDePubReaderViewController_iPad if you are using it in iPad.

-2.set _strFileName property of the MDePubReaderViewController instance to the ePub file name in the bundle
+-set _strFileName property of the MDePubReaderViewController instance to the ePub file name in the bundle

-3. if the ePub file is in the documents Directory of the app set the MDePubReaderViewController FileInDocumentsDirectory Property to yes ,and set the _strFileName property to the ePub file path in the Documents directory
+- if the ePub file is in the documents Directory of the app set the MDePubReaderViewController FileInDocumentsDirectory Property to yes ,and set the _strFileName property to the ePub file path in the Documents directory

-4. THATS IT.
+- THATS IT.